apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Even if the type in another module is actually `Sendable`, it is not always possible to modify its definition.
-It also could be that the type is not `Sendable`, but depends on client cooperation for safe usage.
-In these cases, you can use a `@preconcurrency import` to address errors.
+In this case, you can use a `@preconcurrency import` to suppress errors until the library is updated.

 ```swift
 // ColorComponents defined here